For English activate captions

 In principle, the freethinker is not opposed to the existence of God.
 The freethinker is opposed to believing without evidence and accepting without question.
 In fact, if God’s existence were as obvious as the religious people say, there would be no need to have faith, for what is obvious is not doubted.
 If, however, believing in God requires faith, faith itself is evidence that God does not exist.
 On the other hand, if God exists it is not necessary to believe in him, and if he does not exist, much less.

-In addition to nonconformity with death as end and to fear of Hell, I think the great majority of religious people believe in God because they cannot stand living without knowing why the universe exists and how life originated.
+In addition to nonconformity with death and to fear of Hell, I think the great majority of religious people believe in God because they cannot stand living without knowing why the Universe exists and how life originated.
 However, not having answers to all the questions is not at all shameful.
 Quite the contrary: since it is intellectual honesty, the consciousness of not knowing is more satisfying than the illusion of knowing.

 I think it’s much more interesting to live not knowing than to have answers which might be wrong.(Richard Feynman, winner of the Nobel Prize in Physics)